St Flannan's College: History

-In 1846, the Diocese of Killaloe lent its prestige and patronage to the private academy conducted at Springfield House, Ennis by a Mr Fitzsimons.
+In 1846, the Diocese of Killaloe lent its prestige and patronage to the private academy conducted at Springfield House, Ennis, by a Mr Fitzsimons.
 Fortified by diocesan support, the school would henceforth function as both a diocesan seminary and as a day and boarding school for Catholic boys.
 Under this arrangement, the Springfield House school flourished, and by the early 1850s was already enticing pupils away from Erasmus Smith College, College Road.
 Springfield pupils were conspicuously successful in obtaining scholarships to the Queen's Colleges at Galway and Cork (now NUI Galway and University College Cork).
 In 1859, Fitzsimons added a new wing to the college in order to cater for the increased number of students.
 The same year, Springfield affiliated to the newly established University of London as a preparatory college.
-In 1862, financial difficulties caused Fitzsimons to terminate his connection with Springfield, and under his successor the college changed directions sharply.
+In 1862, financial difficulties caused Fitzsimons to terminate his connection with Springfield, and under his successor the college changed direction sharply.
 The affiliation with the University of London was dropped for one with Newman's Catholic University in Dublin.
-Fitzsimons, for his part, embarked on a new career in Argentina, and within the space of a few years set up four schools.
-Fitzsimons died there in 1871 during an outbreak of yellow fever.
+Fitzsimons embarked on a new career in Argentina, where within the space of a few years he set up four schools.
+He died there in 1871 during an outbreak of yellow fever.

 In 1865 the diocese broke with Springfield altogether and set up a diocesan college completely under its control at #12 Bindon Street, now a solicitor's office, and soon after became known as St. Flannan's Literary Institute, under a clerical headmaster, known for the first time as a president.
 The following year, the institute was able to acquire the Springfield premises after the school there closed.
 After a comparatively short interval, a search was begun to find a site on which a larger college campus could be developed.
 Work finally began in 1879 on land acquired on the Limerick Road, and the college was built to a rather severe neo-Gothic design.
 Financial problems occasioned by the bankruptcy of the builder led to alterations in the plans, and some of the finishing touches were postponed, never to be completed.
 Visitors to the college are often shown such features as the plain uncarved label stops around the Gothic windows and the Clock Tower, with no clock — all now part of the fabric of college tradition.